-Shift transfers, promotions or new hires will enter the list at a point that is equal to the average hours of overtime worked, year to date, by all people on the list for that Battalion and they will be positioned on the overtime list accordingly.
+New hires, and any forty (40)-hour personnel that move to a fifty-six (56)-hour schedule during the calendar year, will enter the list at a point that is equal to the average hours of overtime worked, year to date, by all people on the list and they will be positioned on the overtime list accordingly.
 If there is a tie, they will enter according to seniority on the job.